Gaheris: French cyclical prose and their foreign adaptations

-As a youth, Gaheris joins Gawain and Agravain in defecting from Lot to support Arthur in his wars against the rebel kings and the Saxons (replaced by Saracens in some English versions such as Arthour and Merlin).
-Distinguished for his valour, he is knighted by Arthur along with his brothers in the Vulgate Cycle, though in the later Post-Vulgate Cycle he is knighted first among them.
-In the Post-Vulgate Merlin, Gaheris receives flowers from the Queen of the Fairy Isle, who prophesies that he would surpass all Round Table knights save for two (presumably Galahad and Lancelot) were it not for the destined sin of killing his mother.
-He later rescues Gawain and Morholt after defeating his envious elder brother Agravain in combat on two occasions, subsequently accompanying Morholt to Ireland.
+As youths, Gaheriet and Guarrehet join Gawain and Agravain in defecting from Lot to support Arthur in his wars against the rebel kings and the Saxons (replaced by Saracens in some English versions such as Arthour and Merlin).
+Distinguished for their valour, they are together knighted by Arthur along with their older brothers.
+The Vulgate Lancelot also tells how the nobles of Orkney (Orcanie), which his father King Lot ruled before his death, wish to make Gaheriet their king, believing him better suited than any of his brothers.
+However, Gaheriet declines to be crowned until the completion of the Grail Quest.

+In the later Post-Vulgate Cycle (PVC), Gaheriet is knighted first among his brothers, later knighting all of them in turn.
+In the PVC version of the Suite du Merlin, Gaheriet receives flowers from the Queen of the Fairy Isle, who prophesies that he would surpass all of the Knights of the Round Table save for two (presumably Galahad and Lancelot) were it not for the destined sin of killing his mother.
+He later rescues Gawain and Morholt (Marhalt) after defeating his envious (due to having been knighted neither as the first nor by Arthur) elder brother Agravain in combat on two occasions, subsequently accompanying Morholt to Ireland.